sybrew/The-SEO-Framework-Extension-Manager/extensions/free/articles/trunk/readme.md

 Google supports General Articles, Blog Postings and News Articles.

-**To annotate the data, the following is used:**
+**In detail, to annotate the data, the following is used:**

-1. The type, e.g. "article", "blog posting", or "news article".
+1. The type, e.g. "Article", "NewsArticle", or "BlogPosting".
 2. A headline, i.e. the real title.
 3. The description.
 4. The main image to be displayed with the article.